Activity note: Review cooking expectations

 Breakfast: Enjoy a nutritious breakfast at the Heartwood Lodge dining room

 Morning: This morning we'll visit blueberry fields at a organic blueberry farm.
 We'll discuss harvesting, drying and freezing the berries.
 We'll be talking about Maine blueberries and how great they are for you.
-How about a blueberry dessert pizza?
 We'll dive into other uses of Maine's spectacular berry.
 After blueberries, we'll head to Maine Sea Salt for a look at what makes sea salt nutritionally superb.

-Activity note: Climb aboard the lobster boat, The Miss Patricia - keep your fingers crossed for whale sightings and lobsters in the traps.
+Activity note: Climb aboard the lobster boat, the Pier Pressure - keep your fingers crossed for whale sightings and lobsters in the traps.

 Breakfast: Enjoy a healthy breakfast at the Heartwood Lodge dining room.

-Morning: Van will transport you to Eastport's breakwater where we will catch a cruise aboard The Miss Patricia, an authentic working lobster boat.
+Morning: Van will transport you to Eastport's breakwater where we will catch a cruise aboard the Pier Pressure, an authentic working lobster boat.
 We'll cruise up Passamaquoddy Bay, amid spectacular scenery and plentiful wildlife.
 Look for eagles, seals, porpoises, and herring weirs.
 We'll check out a few lobster traps and survey their bounty.

 Afternoon: After lunch we'll head to Raye's Mustard Museum and Factory to sample some incredible mustard blends and look at the age old process of Eastport's mustard history.
 Then classes continue.
 Tonight's supper will include more of Maine's delights.
 After a chowder talk, grandparents and grandchildren will work together on side dishes.
 Discover wonderful, easy recipes for hectic schedules and smaller hands.
 This forum will highlight garden-fresh, healthy foods for a healthy lifestyle.
 Class content may change depending on student selections.